kvutien/Project-Wonderful_Life-Machu_Picchu/README.md

 ![matching State Machine](./images/wonderful_life_states2.png)

 ## Bonus: origin of the names *Machu Picchu* and *Wonderful Life*
 - *Machu Picchu*, an Inca citadel built in the 15th century, is nestled high in the Andes Mountains of Peru.
 It was brought to wider attention in 1911 by Hiram Bingham.
 Its construction is remarkable for its sophisticated dry-stone walls, which fit together perfectly without mortar.
-The purpose of Machu Picchu remains a mystery, with theories ranging from a royal retreat to a sacred religious site.
+Huge blocks carefully craftyed to make a still bigger citadel..
 - *It's a Wonderful Life* is a 1946 Christmas fantasy drama film produced and directed by Frank Capra, starring James Stewart as George Bailey, a man who has given up his personal dreams in order to help others in his community.
 His thoughts of suicide on Christmas Eve bring about the intervention of his guardian angel, Clarence Odbody.
 Clarence shows George all the lives he touched and what the world would be like, if he had never existed

 ## How to install and run *Wonderful Life*